-Our first non-anonymous grouping-proof is presented for two tags, $tag_A$ and $tag_B$ , where $tag_A$ is the initiator tag-see Fig. 3.
+Our first non-anonymous grouping-proof is presented for two tags, $tag_A$ and $tag_B$ , where $tag_A$ is the initiator tag-see Fig. 1.
 The current state of the group is determined by a counter c stored by the initiator tag.
-The counter is updated with each

-Fig. 3.
-A robus st grouping-proof-for two tags $tag_A(ID{AB},k{AB},k_A,c)$ $\operatorname{Reader}(r{sys})$ $tag_B(ID{AB},k{AB},k_B)$ $r{sys}$ r sys $ID{AB}$ $ID{AB}$ link $tag_A$ to $tag_B$ $\{tag_A, tag_B\}$ is linked $\{tag_A, tag_B\}$ is lin ked Set timer $r_A s_A \leftarrow f(k{AB}; r{sys}, c)$ $r_A, c$ Тл.С Set time $r_B s_B$ if $r_B \neq$ else $x_B$ $ fr \\ \leftarrow f(k{AB}; r{sys}, c) \\ r_A \text{ then timeout} \\ \leftarrow f(k_B; r{sys} r_B) $ s B $s_B, x_B$ • • timeout If $s_A \neq s_B$ then timeout else $x_A \leftarrow f(k_A; r{sys} r_A), c \leftarrow c + 1$ timeout $P{AB} = (r{sys}, ID{AB}, c, r_A, s_A,$ $(x_A, x_B)$ execution of the protocol.
-Each group is assigned an identifier $ID{group}$ and the Verifier stores these values together with the private keys of each tag in a database $D = \{(ID{tag}, k{tag}, k{group})\}$ .
+The counter is updated with each execution of the protocol.
+Each group is assigned an identifier $ID{group}$ and the Verifier stores these values together with the private keys of each tag in a database D = $\{(ID{tag}, k{tag}, k{group})\}$ .
 The protocol has three phases.
 In the first phase the reader challenges the tags in its range with $r{sys}$ and the tags respond with their group identifier $ID{AB}$ .
 In the second phase-which takes place at the data-link layer-the tags are linked by channels through the reader.
 In the third, the tags prove membership in their group.

-Each phase can be executed concurrently with all the tags in the group, except that the third phase must be initiated by the initiator tag $(tag_A \text{ in the diagram})$ .
-The various phases cannot be consolidated without loss of some security feature, or worse, of determinate outcome.
-In fact, if we removed the first phase $(r{sys})$ the protocol would be subject to a "full-replay" attack (Section 2.3).
-If we removed the second phase (the exchange of $ID{AB}$ ), the reader would be unable to match the tags so that the group itself would be undefined.
+Each phase can be executed concurrently with all the tags in the group, except that the third phase must be initiated by the initiator tag $(tag_A)$ in the diagram).
+The various phases cannot be consolidated without loss of some security feature.
+If we removed the first phase $(r{sys})$ the protocol would be subject to a "full-replay" attack (Section 2.3).
+If we removed the second phase (the exchange of $ID{AB}$ ), the reader would be unable to match the tags.
 Phase three consists of three rounds of communication, and each is crucial to provide the data for the proof.
 If we were to suppress the exchange of $s_B$ and $x_B$ , or if we did not implement the timeout, then replay attacks would be successful.
 Also, the implementation of the third round enables an authorized reader to detect certain protocol failures immediately, namely those that lead the initiator tag to timeout.
 The update of the counter c immediately after it is sent by $tag_A$ allows the state to be updated even if the protocol round should be interrupted.
 This, along with timers prevents replay attacks.